 The Catskills are slowly emerging as one of the East Coast's craft brew havens thanks to a mix of big events like the annual TAP New York Craft Beer and Food Festival, and a number of new craft breweries opening their doors for tastings and educational opportunities.

-During a visit, creating your own beverage trail is easy with the variety of craft breweries on tap in the region, as well as the availability of locally produced beers on the menus of numerous local restaurants.
+During a visit, creating your own beverage trail is easy with the variety of craft breweries on tap in the region, as well as the availability of locally produced beers on the menus of numerous Catskills restaurants.
 Stop at the eco-friendly Catskill Brewery outside of Roscoe, check out the relatively new Honey Hollow Brewing Company in Earlton, and sample the variety of beers of Rip Van Winkle Brewing Company in Catskill.

 Beyond Beer: Ciders, Spirits, & Wines

 If you're a wine lover, the wineries in the Catskills might surprise you.
 Visit Windham Vineyard and Winery in Windham and sample their variety of small-batch wines made at their mountaintop vineyard including Riesling, Merlot, and Cabernet Sauvignon, or head to Eminence Farm Road Farm Winery on the western edge of the Catskills for dry table wines made from vinifera grapes.